HuygensING/textmod/README.rst

 Bootstrapping
 ~~~~~~~~~~~~~

-When the TopMod server starts, it will check the directory ``bootstrap`` on the volume
+When the TextMod server starts, it will check the directory ``bootstrap`` on the volume
 that is mapped (cf. ``-v model-vol:/models``)::

   bootstrap